pabloflego/arch-katas-2023/README.md

 The RoadWarrior system, with its emphasis on user experience, performance, and data analytics, is positioned not just as a utility tool but as a game-changer in the travel industry.
 With the right execution, it holds the promise of reshaping how travelers manage and plan their trips.

 ## Architectural Characteristics

 1. **Feasibility**

    - Budget Constraints: Startups often have limited funds, which means that every technology or solution they decide to adopt should be financially viable.
 This includes considerations around licensing costs, infrastructure costs, and any other operational expenses.
 Feasibility ensures that the proposed solution doesn't overshoot the budget.
    - Manpower and Skillset: A startup may have a small engineering team, possibly with a limited set of skills.
 Thus, the technology stack and solutions chosen should be within the competency of the available team, or at least easy for them to pick up.
 Choosing a very niche or complex tech stack may not be feasible for a small team.
    - Time-to-Market: One of the biggest advantages startups can have is the speed at which they release their products to capture the market.
-A feasible architecture would consider the speed of development and deployment, ensuring that the startup can launch in a timely manner.
+A feasible architecture would consider the speed of development and deployment, ensuring that the startup can launch promptly.

 2. **Availability**

    - The system must always be accessible to the users; the specification states a maximum of 5 minutes per month of unplanned downtime.
 This means that the system must be highly available.
    - Unavailability would lead to poor user experience, especially if a traveler is relying on the application for real-time travel updates, which could in turn harm the reputation of the startup.
    - The system interfaces with external systems (airlines, hotels, car rentals).
-It needs to be reliable in these interactions and should have effective error handling mechanisms to ensure users get accurate data.
+It needs to be reliable in these interactions and should have effective error-handling mechanisms to ensure users get accurate data.
    - Travelers are relying on this system for accurate and timely information, so it must be trustworthy.

 3. **Performance, Responsiveness & Interoperability**